 The four fundamentals of demand generations are brand recognition, inbound marketing, sales enablement, and customer retention.

 Brand recognition is simply people knowing yours exist.
-They’re aware of your brand and your business.
 The first step in making people aware of your brand is not only getting them to know your brand but to recognize it instantly.

 A few ways you can increase brand awareness: